 Revenue from job work charges and repair and maintenance contract are recognised based on stage of completion of the

-Interest from customers - Interest from customer is recognised on time proportion basis taking into the account the amount
+Interest recovered from customers is recognised on time proportion basis taking into the account the amount outstanding

 Incentives on exports and other Government grants related to operations are recognised in books after due consideration of